frictionlessdata/website/site/tooling/python/extracting-data/README.md

 ## Schema Options

-By default, a schema for a table is inferred under the hood but we can also pass it explicetely.
+By default, a schema for a table is inferred under the hood but we can also pass it explicitly.

 **Schema**